Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: New vectors of AI harm

 \subsection{Anonymity}

 The pseudonymous nature of blockchain will make it easier for bad actor-controlled and misaligned CAIA to obfuscate (and therefore perpetuate) their harmful activities.
 Neither governments nor anyone else may be able to tie their harmful activity on the blockchain (and perhaps downstream of it) back to particular CAIA in order to put a stop to it.
-Like their human counterparts, CAIA will exploit this fact to freely launder ill-gotten gains (e.g., from off-chain ransomware attacks \citep{shevlane2023modelevaluationextremerisks}), engage in harmful on-chain activity like scams, and funnel blockchain proceeds towards other harmful endeavors.
+Like their human counterparts, CAIA might exploit this fact to freely launder ill-gotten gains (e.g., from off-chain ransomware attacks \citep{shevlane2023modelevaluationextremerisks}), engage in harmful on-chain activity like scams, and funnel blockchain proceeds towards other harmful endeavors.
 Even CAIA without harmful end goals may learn to harmfully exploit the pseudonymity of the blockchain to acquire resources without disruption.

-In addition to thwarting attempts to identify the cause of CAIA harm in order to put a stop to it, pseudonymity may empower CAIA to conduct harmful activities so clandestinely that they are not even detectable in the first place.
-For example, if an as-yet-undetected rogue AI is engaging in routine trading of cryptocurrencies in order to acquire resources and pursue harmful ends, this activity may not be conspicuous among all other blockchain activity.
+In addition to thwarting attempts to identify the cause of CAIA harm in order to put a stop to it, pseudonymity may empower CAIA to conduct harmful activities so stealthily that they are not even detectable to begin with.
+For example, if an as-yet-undetected rogue AI is engaging in routine trading of cryptocurrencies in order to acquire resources and pursue harmful ends, this activity may not be conspicuous among other blockchain activity.
 The rogue AI may therefore evade detection until it is too late.
 What is more, pseudonymity will make it difficult for human observers to diagnose, in a general sense, when on- or off-chain harm is being caused by CAIA --- as opposed to human blockchain users.
 This could frustrate human efforts to study the size, scope, and nature of CAIA (or, more broadly, AI) harm --- and, therefore, to develop appropriate mitigations.

-Mapping this new vector of AI harm onto our example scenario from Section~\ref{sec:intro}, it could potentially be very hard --- if not impossible --- to trace the harmful pyramid scheme smart contract back to the CAIA who authored it.
-Not being able to identify the CAIA would, in turn, make it hard to shut the responsible CAIA down and prevent it from continuing to cause harm (perhaps by issuing more contracts like this one).
-More broadly, it would be hard to know how many other CAIAs are engaged in such schemes on the blockchain and, therefore, to implement broader mitigations.
+Mapping this new vector of AI harm onto our example scenario from Sec.~\ref{sec:intro}, it could potentially be very hard --- if not impossible --- to trace the harmful pyramid scheme SC back to the CAIA who authored it.
+Not being able to identify the CAIA would, in turn, make it hard to shut the responsible CAIA down and prevent it from continuing to cause harm (perhaps by creating more scam SCs).
+More broadly, it would be hard to know how many other CAIAs are engaged in similar scams on the blockchain and, therefore, to implement tailored mitigations.